microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 > **Note**
 > If you enable the **Enable Xbox Controller Support** option, this will download the ProjectSettings Input file and replace your current version in your project and override any existing input settings, the old file will be renamed to "*.Old*".
 > Else, you will have to setup all the MRTK input axis manually.

+Clicking `Apply` should result in a couple progress dialog windows and then the `Apply Mixed Reality Project Settings` window should eventually close itself.
+If that doesn't happen then verify `4.2 Install Unity's Universal Windows Platform integration` step above has been completed.

 # 6. Preparing a Scene for Mixed Reality Content